 The reality is often different.
 The channels get saturated.
 The screens are bombarding.
 The task of redirecting pieces of communication takes up a lot, if not all, of air time.
 Employees have become information dealers and managers their Information Traffic Wardens.

-If there is a pending discipline is the art of communicating less.
+If there is a pending discipline it’s the art of communicating less.
 If we did that, people would have to learn to seek information, to find it, to ask ‘who would know about that?’
-Less saturation in the channels would create space for reflection, even thinking – the later, I’m told, has been seen around before and used to be fruitful.
+Less saturation in the channels would create space for reflection, even thinking – the latter, I’m told, has been seen around before and used to be fruitful.

 I don’t believe that you solve ‘communication problems’ with more communication.
 Sure you can control the pain with painkiller drugs, but you’d better understand what that recurrent, nagging, pervasive, ubiquitous pain is all about.